-Fusion™ Tints are water based, highly pigmented iridescent colours used for tinting other Fusion™ Products.
-These tints can be mixed with Fusion™ Sand Stone and Smooth Embossing Paste to produce beautiful textured finishes.
-Fusion™ Tinting Kit may also be used straight from the bottle for stencilling, murals, and floorcloths.
+Fusion™ Metallic paints are water based, highly pigmented iridescent colours and can be also used for tinting other Fusion™ Products.
+They can be mixed with Fusion™ Smooth Embossing Paste or Fresco to produce beautiful textured finishes.
+Fusion™ Metallics may also be used straight from the pot for stencilling, murals, and floorcloths.

-I have used the metallic tints for stencilling a few different things, like the canvas art in this blog post HERE, as well as adding the tint to a few DIY projects (click the pic to see the post):
+I have used the metallics for stencilling a few different things, like the canvas art in this blog post HERE, as well as adding it to a few DIY projects (click the pic to see the post):

 My $5 KMart T-shirt Hack